tbogaert/ovs-org/www.openvstorage.org/content/doc/backends.md

 For each Backend following details are available:

 -   Name: friendly name of the Backend.
 -   Type: Type of the Backend.
-Currently the only supported type is Open vStorage Backend.
+Currently the only supported type as Backend is Open vStorage Backend.
 -   Status: Status of the Backend.
 This is indicated by a color.
     -   Green: Everything is ok.
     -   Orange: Issues have been reported which require your attention.
-    -   Red: Possible dataloss.
+    -   Red: Possible data loss.

 ### Backend Actions